Voice-Driven Semantic Perception for UAV-Assisted Emergency Networks: Related Work

 \section{Related Work}

-UAV-assisted networks have been widely explored as a solution for resilient and rapidly deployable communications in disaster response and search-and-rescue scenarios, where terrestrial infrastructure may be damaged or unavailable~\cite{sobouti2024utilizing,owaid2024survey}.
-In such scenarios, UAVs can act as airborne relays and access points, where performance is strongly affected by UAV mobility and traffic demand, requiring continuous adaptation of UAV positioning and communications resources~\cite{ribeiro2024supply}.
+In scenarios where terrestrial infrastructure may be damaged or unavailable, UAVs can act as airborne relays and access points, where performance is strongly affected by UAV mobility and traffic demand, requiring continuous adaptation of UAV positioning and communications resources~\cite{ribeiro2024supply}.
 Many UAV placement solutions still rely on assumptions about user locations, traffic demand, and channel conditions~\cite{sobouti2024utilizing,ribeiro2024supply}, which may not hold in dynamic emergency environments.

 Perception is a core capability in emerging UAV-assisted networks, typically driven by computer vision for detection and tracking~\cite{xiao2025vision}.
 While computer vision provides rich spatial information, it degrades under occlusions, illumination changes, and adverse conditions common in disasters.
 Audio-based perception is a promising complement to vision by reducing reliance on line-of-sight and lighting~\cite{alla2024sound}.